 Each terminal has at least one family restroom with a private area to change clothing or disposable undergarments.
 Ask for directions at any information desk go to Interactive Maps on skyharbor.com and select Restroom.

 The names of those being paged are announced in the terminal and displayed on monitors throughout the airport.
-To send a paged message, go to Passenger Paging and fill out a page request form or look for Paging Assistance Locations or Information Desks throughout the terminals to request or retrieve a page.
-Check out the terminal maps for locations.
+To send or retrieve a paged message, go to Passenger Paging or go to a PHX Information Counter in the terminal for assistance or to use the paging tablet.

 Seniors and people with disabilities can access Dial-A-Ride daily from 7 a.m. to 7 p.m.
 Please call 602-253-4000 or visit their Web site.

 Accessible taxi and van service vehicles are available.
 Travelers should proceed to the loading location and request one from the curb coordinator.
 The PHX Sky Train® provides a fully accessible connection between the Airport terminals and Valley Metro Rail at the 44th Street Station.